norswap/autumn/doc/A4-basic-parsers.md

 ## Matching Whitespace

-We've discussed matching whitespace in the corresponding section of [A2.
-Your First Grammar].
+We've discussed matching whitespace in [the corresponding section of section A2][A2ws].

 `DSL` defines a [`ws`] field, which you can freely assign in order to define what consistutes whitespace in your language.
 It should always succeed, and match as much whitespace as possible.